bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/form-checkbox.md

 When binding multiple checkboxes together, you must set the `name` prop to the same value for all `BFormCheckbox`s in the group individually.
 This will inform users of assistive technologies that the checkboxes are related and enables native browser keyboard navigation.

+Whenever using multiple checkboxes, it is recommended that the checkboxes be placed in a [`BFormGroup`](/docs/components/form-group) component to associate a label with the entire group of checkboxes.
+See examples above.

 ## Button style checkboxes

 You can optionally render checkboxes to appear as buttons, either individually, or in a group.